balvarez08/SImple-Python-Web-Parse/README.md

 # SImple-Python-Web-Parse
-Simple PY script to parse data from a specific eb page
+Simple PY script that parses data from a specific web page